Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Legislation and regulation

-GLEC Framework: What it is, how to implement it, advantages and disadvantages
+GLEC Framework: what it is, how to implement it and its link to ISO 14083

 Jaume Fontal